aristoteleo/pantheon-cli/README.md

 ## `12` [Contributing](#12-contributing)

-Contributions of all types are more than welcome; if you are interested in contributing code, feel free to check out our GitHub [Issues][github-issues-link] and [Projects][github-project-link] to get stuck in to show us what you're made of.
+Contributions of all types are more than welcome; if you are interested in contributing code, feel free to check out our GitHub [Issues][github-issues-link] and [Projects][github-project-link] to to dive in and show us what you've got.

 > \[!TIP]
 >